ubernostrum/django-contact-form/docs/forms.rst

     .. attribute:: from_email

        The email address (:class:`str`) to use in the `From:` header of the message.
-By default, this is the value of the setting :data:`~django.conf.settings.DEFAULT_FROM_EMAIL`.
+By default, this is the value of the Django setting :data:`~django.conf.settings.DEFAULT_FROM_EMAIL`.

     .. attribute:: recipient_list